Now that spring has sprung and summer is coming quick on the horizon, you’re probably feeling the pressure to look your best.

 According to researchers, there are numerous reported side-effects connected to DHA-based spray tans, including rashes, dizziness, coughing and even outright fainting.

-More damningly, their research showed that a few physicians have found that over time, frequent exposure to DHA can lead to symptoms and diseases like pulmonary diseases, including asthma, chronic obstructive pulmonary disease (COPD) and even cancer.
+More damningly, their research showed that a few physicians were concerned that over time, frequent exposure to DHA can lead to symptoms and diseases like pulmonary diseases, including asthma, chronic obstructive pulmonary disease (COPD) and even cancer.

-On top of that, according to the review of studies linked above, the FDA has reassessed the previously held claim that DHA only impacted the outer layers of skin and posited that around 11% of DHA could actually penetrate deeper layers.
+On top of that, according to the review of studies linked above, the FDA has reassessed the previously held claim that DHA only impacted the outer layers of skin and posited that around 11 percent of DHA applied to the skin could actually penetrate deeper layers.

-The review of studies also cited a research project which found that in mouses, DHA induced DNA damage and killed off living cells.
-Hence, DHA products can be deceptive.
+The review of studies also cited a research project which found that in cultured mouse cells, DHA induced DNA damage and killed off living cells.
+Hence, DHA products can be damaging.

 While it might appear to be safe if you take the proper precautions, spray tans do come with serious risks that can manifest themselves in both the short and long term.

 Indoor tanning and spray tans aren’t the only ways to darken one’s pigmentation.
 Outdoor tanning, the practice of inducing a sunburn on purpose to get a tan, is also an option.